awsdocs/aws-transit-gateway-guide/doc_source/transit-gateway-quotas.md

 + Maximum bandwidth \(burst\) per VPC connection: 50 Gbps
 + Maximum bandwidth per VPN connection: 1\.25 Gbps

   This is a hard value\.
-You can use ECMP to get higher VPN bandwidth by aggregating multiple VPN connections\.
+You can use ECMP to get higher VPN bandwidth by aggregating multiple VPN tunnels\.

 ## AWS Direct Connect gateways<a name="direct-connect-quota"></a>
 + Number of AWS Direct Connect gateways per transit gateway: 20